 John faced similar pressures in his day.
 The Romans had gods, many gods, in fact.
 Furthermore, there were others on the planet in the first century who had gods--like the barbarian groups in Europe, and the Asian people groups to the East.
-They all had gods.
+They all had their gods.

-Which God gave the greatest gift ever given?
+So which God gave the greatest gift ever given?
 The God did.
-Just who is He?
-According to John's record, He is the One who sent His Son into the world.
-Let that sink in...
+Just who is the God?
+According to John's record, He is the eternal One who has an eternal Son and He sent His Son into the world.

-Key: The greatest gift came from the greatest being in the universe.
+Let this sink in.
+The greatest gift came from the greatest being in the universe.

-Be assured that Jesus certainly didn't teach pluralism.
+And be assured that when the eternal Son came to the world, He certainly didn't teach pluralism.
 He taught that there is one true God--as John is careful to point out in this gospel.
 The true God is the One who existed in the beginning before time began (1:1).
 The true God is the Creator, the One who made all things (1:3) and is the source of life (1:4).
-Ultimately, the true God is the One who revealed Himself in the Person of Jesus Christ (1:14).
+Ultimately, the true God is the One who revealed Himself in the Person of the God-Man, Jesus the Christ (1:14).

 The Giver of the greatest gift ever given is the God.
 Here's a second characteristic...